Last updated on February 27, 2025

 Combos and Interactions

-There are a few little nasty things you can do to your opponents in here.
+There are a few little nasty things you can do to your opponents here.

-Have Indulgent Aristocrat and Cordial Vampire out and sacrifice a token creature with Aristocrat to add a +1/+1 counter all around, then add another thanks to Cordial.
+Or, you start with Indulgent Aristocrat and Cordial Vampire out.
+Sacrifice a token creature with Aristocrat to add a +1/+1 counter all around, then add another thanks to Cordial.

-Have Indulgent Aristocrat, Animation Module, and Ashnod's Altar on the battlefield, control at least three vampires and an additional creature.
+Another interaction starts with Indulgent Aristocrat, Animation Module, and Ashnod's Altar on the battlefield, while you control at least three vampires and an additional creature.
 Sacrifice that extra creature (maybe a vampire) to pass around +1/+1 counters on all your vamps.
-Each of those counter trigger Module.
+Each of those counters trigger Module.

-Pay one colorless and resolve the first of these triggers to create a Servo token and then immediately sacrifice it using the Altar to get back two colorless.
-Repeat as necessary with the other Module triggers for a bonus of three colorless mana to loop infinite colorless mana, infinite Servos, infinite +1/+1’s on your vampires, and infinite LTB/death/sacrifice triggers for whatever may like them.
+Then, pay 1 colorless and resolve the first of these triggers to create a Servo token and then immediately sacrifice it using the Altar to get back 2 colorless.
+Repeat as necessary with the other Module triggers for a bonus of 3 colorless mana to loop infinite colorless mana, infinite Servos, infinite +1/+1s on your vampires, and infinite LTB/death/sacrifice triggers for whatever may like them.

 Budget Options

 Except Sorin, Imperious Bloodlord.
-You could easily drop Sorin out of this and add in one of its cheaper brethren (or even a different vampire entirely) and be fine.
+You can easily drop Sorin and add one of its cheaper brethren (or even a different vampire entirely) and be fine.
 Bloodlord was just the best one for this build.

 Yahenni, Undying Partisan - Illustration by Lius Lasahido